How to Avoid Baby Bottle Tooth Decay

 Although giving your child a bottle as you put them to sleep may comfort them, it exposes your baby’s teeth to sugary milk or formula for hours at a time, increasing the likelihood that your child will develop cavities.

 It’s also a good idea to establish specific feeding times so that your child is not constantly sucking on a bottle throughout the day.
-Also, the sooner you can introduce them to a sippy cup instead of a bottle, the better your chances for eliminating the risk of tooth decay.
+Also, the sooner you can introduce them to a sippy cup instead of a bottle, the better your chances of eliminating the risk of tooth decay.

 Keep Pacifiers Clean